samtools/hts-specs/refget.md

 The algorithm performs a SHA-512 digest of a sequence and creates a hex encoding of the first 24 bytes of the digest.
 An implementation may do this by sub-slicing the digest or sub-stringing 48 characters from a SHA-512 hex string.
 Analysis performed by VMC suggests this should be sufficient to avoid message collisions.
 Should a message collision occur within this scheme then the number of bytes retained from the checksum will be increased.

+### Checksum Identifier Identification

+When a checksum identifier is given to an implementation, it is the server's repsonsiblity to compute what kind of identifier (`MD5` or `TRUNC512`) has been given.
+Both can be deduced based on length; `MD5` is 32 characters long and `TRUNC512` is 48 characters long.
+Should we support alternative checksum based identifiers and require a more complex method to resolve their identification this will be defined in future specification versions.

 ## Possible Future API Enhancements

 - Allow POST requests for batch downloads
 - Formally define more sequence formattings (e.g. fasta, protobuf)
 - Allow reference sequence checksums to be bundled together e.g. to represent a reference genome
 - Support groups/collections of sequences based on checksums
+- Support other methods of identifying the checksum identifier aside from length

 ## Contributors